daksh-7/Scrapitor/docs/README.md

 - TXT Navigation: In Activity, each log row shows a "TXT" button.
 Click it to open a version picker modal listing all parsed TXT files for that log, with size and modified time.
 Click a version to preview its contents.
 - Renaming Logs: Click the pencil icon next to a log name to rename its underlying JSON (and move the corresponding parsed directory to match the new name).
 Inline edit appears in place; Cancel or Save.
 - Renaming TXT Versions: In the TXT version picker modal, click the pencil icon next to a TXT entry to rename the parsed file inline.
+- Export to SillyTavern (Parser): In the Parser page, click "Export to SillyTavern" to write output and export to SillyTavern-compatible JSON (chara_card_v3 spec).
+Choose "Export Latest" to process the most recent log, or "Custom Selection" to pick specific logs from Activity.
+The exported JSON includes `name` (from the character tag), `description` (character content and untagged text), `scenario` (from the scenario tag if present), and `first_mes` (from the first assistant message).
+- Export to SillyTavern (Activity): In the TXT version picker modal, click "Export..." to enter selection mode.
+Select one or more parsed TXT files using checkboxes, then click "Export" to download them as SillyTavern JSON.
+The exported JSON uses the TXT filename (minus `.txt`) as the character name, content before "First Message" as the description, and content after "First Message" as `first_mes`.

 ## API Usage